taylorflatt/windows-shutdown-timer/README.md

 # Windows Shutdown Timer
 A basic Windows shutdown timer.
 I use this personally but it is available for anyone to use.

+Note: This is still a WIP so the release will change fairly rapidly for the next few days (12/28/16).
+Until I add an update option, check back here for the most updated version.

 ## Function

 Creates timer that will shutdown windows after a specified number of minutes.
 It is non-intrusive meaning once you set the timer, you can hide it or close it without any problems.
 At its core, it runs a shutdown command through the windows command prompt with a timer attached.